 Save the letters of commitment in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_LOCs".

-Letters of support or endorsement for the project from entities that do not have a substantive role in the project will not be accepted.
+Letters of support or endorsement for the project from entities that do not have a substantive role (a sub-recipient or cost-share contributor) in the project will not be accepted.